-LDA’s Healthy Children Project works hard to reduce pregnant women and children exposure to chemicals that harm brain health.
+LDA’s Healthy Children Project works to protect children from chemicals that can harm their brain health.
 In addition to our policy and market pressure work, we provide resources to families.
 Some of our resources include:

 LDA helped start and is a member of Project TENDR, a collaboration of leading scientists, health professionals and children’s and environmental advocates sharing the latest science on neurotoxins

 Concerned about chemicals in schools?
 Learn about safer, healthier school supplies.

 During these challenging times, we are also sharing key resources on the coronavirus.

 The following resources by our partner organizations will also help you protect yourself and your family from harmful chemicals:

 The Safe Babies Guide will help you find safer baby products and give tips on what chemicals to avoid when shopping for young children.

 Children’s Environmental Health Network has many resources including art supplies fact sheet in English and Spanish (pdf) and many other fact sheets here and toolkits.
 For childcare lead toolkits and resources, check out their lead resources for childcares.

 Environmental Working Group (EWG’s) yearly Shopper’s Guide to Pesticides in Produce, a list of the “Dirty Dozen” and “Clean 15,” fruits and vegetables.